Foundation Diet and Health

 The pointed-lobed lady's mantle is now also called common or ordinary lady's mantle.

-In English, lady's mantle is called common alchemilla, bear's foot, lion's foot, nine hooks or (common) lady's mantle.
+In English, lady's mantle is known as common alchemilla, bear's foot, lion's foot, nine hooks or (common) lady's mantle.

 Keywords for use: